AminaHanan246/bulk_rna_seq_prj/README.md

         -o ../fastq/{bam}_featurecounts.txt \
         {bam}"
 ```
- ` -s ` : Indicate if strand-specific read counting should be performed.
- ` -a ` : The annotation file to be used
- ` -o ` : Name of the output directory
- `{bam}`: Name of the BAM file to be used

 The FeatureCounts output includes a count table, that contains read count for genome features, and summary of counting results
 The count table includes annotation columns: Geneid, Chr, Start, End, Strand, and Length, and reads counts for each genes.
 The count summary includes number of alignments that were successful and also number of assignment that failed.[^1]